ethanlim05/CW/README.md

 - Memory Usage: The game was using more memory than necessary, especially when switching between scenes.
 - Solution: Implemented proper cleanup of UI elements when switching scenes.
 - Added methods to explicitly clear and reset game state when returning to the main menu.

+## Animation System Complexity
+- Tile Positioning During Animation: Initial animation implementation caused tiles to jump outside their intended positions.
+- Solution: Created a new AnimatedTile class with proper animation handling and containment.
+- Implemented grid and cell-level clipping to ensure tiles stay within boundaries during animations.
+- Simplified the animation system to use basic transitions without complex translation calculations.